What makes up an assistantship package?

 How do I get office space for my assistantship work?

 Please work with your supervisor to determine where you will be working.
 Some faculty request the graduate assistant to work out of their faculty offices.
 If you are a full-time doctoral SOE graduate assistant, you will be given a pod on the 3rd floor.
 Half-time GA’s are assigned a pod on a space available basis and sometimes share space with another half-time GA.
 GA’s that are grant funded typically work in the grant’s office space.

 Can I hold additional work while holding an assistantship?

-You cannot hold any other employment unless it is approved by the Associate Dean for Academic Programs, Leslie Grant.
-If you want to request approval for additional work, you should email the Associate Dean with the details of your assistantship and the additional work assignment.
+You cannot hold any other employment, on campus or off, unless it is approved by the Senior Associate Dean for Academic Programs.
+If you want to request approval for additional work, you should email the Senior Associate Dean with the details of your assistantship and the additional work assignment.

 How many credits do I need to take each semester to be eligible for an assistantship?